 Coronavirus: Traffic volumes steadily increasing during lockdown

-Volumes up 10 per cent since Easter, figures supported by seismic data
+Volumes up 10 per cent since first weeks of restrictions, figures show

-Traffic volumes have increased since the start of the lockdown in March.
-Photograph: Gareth Chaney/Collins

-Traffic volumes are up by about 10 per cent since the Easter Bank Holiday weekend, according to the latest figures produced by Transport Infrastructure Ireland (TII).
+Traffic volumes are up by about 10 per cent this week since the first three weeks of lockdown, according to the latest figures produced by Transport Infrastructure Ireland (TII).

 The information taken from 350 traffic points around the country is corroborated by both seismic data from the Dublin Institute of Advanced Studies (DIAS) and from Apple mobile phone monitoring.